Dental Office Accounts Receivable Management

 Regardless, it is a necessary task.
 But one that is quite often put off… for maybe a better day.
 Maybe one day you will feel more like tackling the a/r reports.
 Maybe tomorrow will be a quieter day.
 Or just maybe, all the insurance companies and patients will just pay their bills and claims, and you won’t have to do it at all!

 Truthfully, that’s not likely.
 And truthfully, almost all dental offices have some sort of receivables problem.
 I’ve seen offices that have trouble calculating true patient estimates well.
 I’ve seen offices that don’t send statements often enough.
 And I’ve also seen offices that aren’t consistent in reviewing their patient ageing reports.
+Get my Dental Office Collections Training Bundle today, to boost your team and collections!

-Dental Office Accounts Receivable Are Common
+Dental Office Accounts Receivable Problems Are Common

 The only way to avoid any type of accounts receivable issues would be to have all services paid in full at the time of service.
 I don’t know how many dental offices there are that operate this way.
 I’m willing to bet though that there aren’t very many.
 Every other dental practice that participates in any type of insurance billing or patient billing, is likely to hit some bumps along the way and see collection issues arise.

-It doesn’t take long for a dental practice to slip into a place where the accounts receivable numbers increase and the collection numbers start to slide down hill.
+It doesn’t take long for a dental practice to slip into a place where the accounts receivable numbers increase, and the collection numbers start to slide downhill.
 I’ve stepped into dental practices where for a season, things were going well.
 Then a new team member came aboard, and all the numbers went south.

 Follow my plan & keep your accounts receivable down & your collection numbers up!
 Get this system down and you can focus your time and energies on bigger things.
 Ignore your dental office accounts receivable for too long, and you can honestly kiss that money good-bye!